How to spot cancer in cats

 The key findings from the study were:

-- Male cats are 1.7 times more likely to get lymphoma than female cats.
+Male cats are 1.7 times more likely to get lymphoma than female cats.
+This can be a key deciding factor in whether you would want to adopt a female or male cat.

 Interestingly, insured cats were over three times more likely to be diagnosed with lymphoma than uninsured cats.
 That just goes to show, insured pet owners don’t have to delay in seeking early diagnosis for their cats and getting them the care they deserve.